Glor147g/Glor147g/README.md

 - 👋 Hi, I’m @Glor147g
-- 👀 I’m interested in ...
+- 👀 I’m interested in AWS React
-- 🌱 I’m currently learning on Black CodHer Bootcamp
+- 🌱 I’m a Software Engineer and graduate of Black CodHer Bootcamp
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on fun projects
 - 📫 How to reach me linkedin.com/in/gloria-lilley-9a23517
 <!---
 Glor147g/Glor147g is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.